Personal Touch to Achieve Your Goals

 EQUITY GROWTH AND VALUE

-The S&P 500 is divided into nine sectors: Energy, Utilities, Basic Materials, Technology, Financials, Healthcare, Consumer Staples, Consumer Discretionary, and Industrials.
+The S&P 500 is divided into multiple sectors.
 Each of these sectors historically performs better or worse within certain stages of market cycles.
 The S&P 500 typically over-weights or under-weights each sector based on past successes or failures, which may increase volatility and lower returns with index funds.
 Equity Growth and Value’s goal is to identify and purchase leading individual stocks within these sectors and to minimize short-term gains by potentially holding each position for 1 year.

 PREMIER WEALTH TACTICAL CORE / ETF SECTOR ROTATION HYBRID